 - Consider the price

 - Consider the minimum investment you have to make.
 Some funds require you make as little as NGN5,000 minimum investment while others may require as much as NGN100,000.
 It will really depend on how much is available to you for investment and what you wish to achieve

 - Who is the fund manager i,e the investment company?
 What is their pedigree in the market, how has their funds performed vis-à-vis other funds, what’s their reputation like?

 - Finally, consider funds that fall within your risk acceptance criteria.

 A Business Day Research and Intelligent Unit (BIU) report identifies the following as the top 10 funds managers in Nigeri:

 FBN Capital, Axa Mansard, Vetiva Capital, ARM and Lotus Capital.
 Others include, FCAM, Stanbic Ibtc, United Capital, Meristem and Investment One.

 For a list of approved investment companies with mutual funds in the market, see here.

-Mutual funds investment is not a get rich quick type investment but a sure way you can create an enduring wealth that you can bequeath to your children if you get it right.
+Mutual funds investment is not a get rich quick type investment.
+It is, however, a sure way you can create an enduring wealth.